via Reuters

 Tennis – U.S. Open – Flushing Meadows, New York, United States – August 26, 2024 Ben Shelton of the U.S. celebrates after winning his first round match against Austria’s Dominic Thiem REUTERS/Andrew Kelly

-Beyond his athleticism, Ben Shelton has become a crowd favorite for his quick wit and humor.
-For instance, after beating Lorenzo Sonego at the Australian Open in January 2025, he joked about the crowd’s support.
+Beyond his athleticism and shotmaking, Ben Shelton has become a crowd favorite for his wit and humor.
+Remember when he joked about the crowd’s support after beating Lorenzo Sonego at the Australian Open in January 2025?
 Fans were “welcome to boo or even ‘throw stuff’ at him.”
-The line drew laughs and eased the tension.
-In October 2023, during a heated line call, Shelton lightened the moment with the umpire, saying he had the “worst eyes on tour.”
-His humor always finds a way in, even when the stakes are high.
+This remark drew laughs and eased the tension.
+In another instance, back in October 2023, Shelton had lightened the moment with the umpire during a heated line call, saying he had the “worst eyes on tour.”
+Shelton’s humor always finds a way in, even when the stakes are high.

 On Sunday, Ben lost his shot at a clay title after Alexander Zverev swept him aside in Munich, 6-2, 6-4, to claim his first trophy of the year on home soil.
-Both had survived close calls earlier in the week.
-Shelton saved three match points in his debut against Borna Gojo.
-But Zverev’s clay-court prowess was too much.
+Shelton had survived close calls earlier in the week, as he saved three match points in his first match against Borna Gojo.
+But showing relentless grit, he made it to the final.
+However, Zverev’s clay-court prowess was just too much.

-However, Shelton’s response at the trophy ceremony stole the show.
+Shelton’s response at the trophy ceremony stole the show.
 As he approached the mic, he fiddled with the stand, trying to lower it.
-He grinned and quipped, “I guess all you guys are taller than me, huh?”
+The American grinned and quipped, “I guess all you guys are taller than me, huh?”
 The crowd laughed.
 At 1.93 meters, Shelton isn’t short, but the mic was still a stretch.
 His opponent, Zverev, stands even taller at 1.98 meters!

 ADVERTISEMENT